-Financial reports available in the district's financial management system (SAP), such as the ZFPLAN report, can be used as a tool for monitoring and controlling the budget and expenditures for each school.
+Financial reports available in the district's financial management system (SAP), such as the ZFPLAN and ZFFTE reports, can be used as a tool for monitoring and controlling the budget and expenditures for each school.
 The Budget Office will send a summary of budget status reports to schools approximately four times per year to aid in managing schools' budgets.